Government Sri Ranbir Model Higher Secondary School: Academics

 Till 2015, the school has only one academic section for higher studies.
 But in 2015, it has given the status of Heritage Model School after which it has been divided into three academics sections:

 Nursery education

-There is a nursery school for children age between 3-6 years with a capacity of 100 students for the weaker sections of the society.
+There is a nursery school for children age between 3–6 years with a capacity of 100 students for the weaker sections of the society.
 This includes children from Schedule Caste, Schedule Tribe and Other Backward Classes.

 Middle education

-A middle school for students between 1st-8th class and age between 6-14 years with a capacity of 100 students also there.
-Not many students prefer it and so it has never filled it maximum capacity.
+A middle school for students between 1st–8th class and age between 6–14 years with a capacity of around 100 students there.
+It has never filled to the maximum capacity.

 Higher education

 The school is famous for its higher education.
 Around 96% of students came here for higher education.
 For class 9th and 10th there are two sections with five common and one optional subject.
 For class 11th and 12th there are science, commerce and arts stream.
 There is also a golden branch system for class 11th and 12th students according to which students with more than 80% marks get top faculty of school.